by Tony Karp

 Something was obviously wrong.
 His submission was quite obviously lost.
 He would never hear anything from the sci/tech committee.

 So he wrote to the sci/tech committee about his lost submission, about the status not changing, and about not being contacted by any investigators.
-He received a form letter from the president of the sci/tech group, thanking for his effort and telling him to get lost.
+He received a form letter from the chair of the sci/tech group, thanking him for his effort and telling him to get lost.
 No explanation of what had happened.

 But being a wizard, and being as he had already spent a lot of time and effort, there was no giving up and walking away.
 After some thought the wizard decided to tell his story.
 If you've read down this page, you've seen the first draft.
 It will appear in other forms in the future.